Eyevinn/player-analytics-specification/specification/index.md

 The `playhead` MUST be the current playhead time NOT the target playhead time.

-Note, since it is possible to `pause` during seeking, the corresponding `playing` should not trigger until after `seeked`, since that is when the playhead can start moving again.
+Note, since it is possible to pause and unpause during seeking, the corresponding `playing` should not trigger until after `seeked`, since that is when the playhead can start moving again.

 MUST not be sent during `loading`.